 “Not that long ago, the prospect of the head of the Catholic Church addressing Congress would have been unthinkable.
 Catholics in politics were a source of suspicion and a subject of slander for generations.
 Even as John F. Kennedy became the first Catholic elected president, he felt compelled to defend his faith by asserting that he would not take orders from the pope.”

-I learned to my surprise that Joe Biden is the first Catholic Vice President of the United States, again a real indictment of the religious prejudice against the faith that existed for generations especially in the south, which historically had preachers paint the pope as the devil incarnate.
+I learned to my surprise that Joe Biden was the first Catholic vice president of the United States, again a real indictment of the religious prejudice against the faith that existed for generations, especially in the South, which historically had preachers paint the Pope as the devil incarnate.

 Jeb Bush, a convert to Catholicism, was the only Republican contender of Catholic background and also didn't last long in the race.

 No Jews have been elected to either post, although Al Gore's running mate Joe Liebermann came very close to being V.P.